tirumala43/webhook-repo/README.md

 # webhook-repo
 # GitHub Webhook to MongoDB and UI Display

-This project implements a system to track GitHub repository activities (Push, Pull Request, Merge) using webhooks, store them in a MongoDB database, and display the latest changes on a clean, minimal web UI. [cite_start]The aim is to assess skills with a focus on bringing necessary, but minimal, data to the UI from a webhook receiver[cite: 3].
+This project implements a system to track GitHub repository activities (Push, Pull Request, Merge) using webhooks, store them in a MongoDB database, and display the latest changes on a clean, minimal web UI. [cite_start]The aim is to assess skills with a focus on bringing necessary, but minimal, data to the UI from a webhook receiver.

 The project consists of two main GitHub repositories:
-1.  [cite_start]`action-repo`: A GitHub repository where actions like "Push", "Pull Request", and "Merge" will be performed to trigger webhooks[cite: 5, 17].
+1.  `action-repo`: A GitHub repository where actions like "Push", "Pull Request", and "Merge" will be performed to trigger webhooks[cite: 5, 17].
-2.  [cite_start]`webhook-repo`: Contains the Flask application acting as a webhook endpoint, MongoDB integration, and the UI[cite: 18].
+2.  `webhook-repo`: Contains the Flask application acting as a webhook endpoint, MongoDB integration, and the UI[cite: 18].

 ## Project Structure (`webhook-repo`)

 The `webhook-repo` follows a structured Flask application pattern for better organization and maintainability:

-webhook-repo/
-|----webhook-env/                         -Virtual environment to work with python and flask packages version etc
-|----static/
-|       |-------css/
-|                |----webhook.css         -Styling of page code in webhook.css
-|
-|       |-------javascript/
-|                 |----webhook.js         -Behavior of the web page
-|----templates/
-|       |-------UI.html                   -HTML code resides here
-|----app.py                               - Flask application initializations code
-|----database.py                          - Database for mongodb connection
-|----routes.py                            - Defines the GitHub webhook endpoint
-|----requirements.txt                     - tools requried to install specified in requriments or dependencies
-|----README.md                            - Detailed project info

 ## Features

-* [cite_start]**GitHub Webhook Integration**: Automatically sends an event (webhook) on "Push", "Pull Request", and "Merge" actions to a registered endpoint[cite: 5].
+**GitHub Webhook Integration**: Automatically sends an event (webhook) on "Push", "Pull Request", and "Merge" actions to a registered endpoint[cite: 5].
-* [cite_start]**Webhook Endpoint (Flask)**: A Python Flask application serves as the receiver for GitHub webhooks[cite: 25].
+**Webhook Endpoint (Flask)**: A Python Flask application serves as the receiver for GitHub webhooks[cite: 25].
-* [cite_start]**MongoDB Storage**: Stores received event data to MongoDB in a specified schema[cite: 5, 24].
+**MongoDB Storage**: Stores received event data to MongoDB in a specified schema[cite: 5, 24].
-* [cite_start]**Real-time UI Update**: The UI keeps pulling data from MongoDB every 15 seconds and displays the latest changes[cite: 6, 28, 39].
+**Real-time UI Update**: The UI keeps pulling data from MongoDB every 15 seconds and displays the latest changes[cite: 6, 28, 39].
-* **Dockerized Deployment**:  MongoDB are set up to run in Docker containers using `docker`.
+**Dockerized Deployment**:  MongoDB are set up to run in Docker containers using `docker`.

 ## MongoDB Schema